DomiKamu/OhmerPrems/README.md

 Full versions of OhmerPrems modules are accessible only for *Prems* members (download link to full version are always sent by email).

 The registration fee to become "Prems" member is actually **8 €**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
-For other currency, do a conversion to euro.
+For other currency, please do a conversion to euro first.
 Delivery delay to OhmerPrems members is less than 24 hours (4-6 hours in general).
 Indicated price may change, however (this doesn't concern previously registered OhmerPrems members, of course!).

 Obviously all Prems members will benefit all lifetime updates/upgrades and future *OhmerPrems* modules, without additional charge!